VatsalSy/Lifting-a-sessile-drop/README.md

 \hat{A} = (f_1+f_2) + (1-f_1-f_2)\frac{A_g}{A_l}
 $$

-Ohnesorge number $Oh$: measure between surface tension and viscous forces.
+Ohnesorge number $Oh$ is a measure of viscous forces as compared to inertia and surface tension forces.
 $$ Oh = \frac{\mu_l}{\sqrt{\rho_l\gamma R}} $$

-Bond number $Bo$: measure between Gravity and surface tension.
+Bond number $Bo$ is a measure between Gravity and surface tension.
 $$ Bo = \frac{\rho_lgR^2}{\gamma} $$

 **Note:** The subscript $l$ denotes liquid.
 Also, the radius used in the dimensionless numbers is the equivalent radius of the drops $\left(R = \left(3\pi V_l/4\right)^{1/3}\right)$. $V_l$ is the volume of the two drops.